 While we do not perform nitrate tests, the Washington State Department of Ecology can assist you with questions about nitrate testing at 425-649-7000 or you may visit their website to do a search for labs.

 If you prefer, you can also contact a private laboratory and request that they perform your water tests.
 Check your phone directory's yellow pages under "Laboratories" or visit the Yellow Pages online; make sure that the lab you choose is state-certified for bacteriological and nitrate testing.
-Or, contact us and we will send you a list of certified private labs.

 The following is Public Health's procedure for taking your own bacteriological sample: (This procedure applies only when the Public Health Laboratory is performing the bacteriological analysis.)